Amplitude-Developer-Docs/amplitude-dev-center/docs/data/converter-configuration-reference.md

 ---
 title: Converter Configuration Reference
-description: This reference covers examples and operators for the Amazon S3 Import converter configuration.
+description: This reference covers examples and operators for the Amazon S3 abd GCS Import converter configuration.
 ---

 This reference covers examples and operators for the Amazon S3 Import and GCS converter configuration.
 Read the [S3 guide](./sources/amazon-s3.md) or the [GCS guide](./sources/google-cloud-storage.md) for more information.

+## Considerations

+### `$skip_user_properties_sync`

+Because many cloud storage source imports are batch uploads of historical data, it may not make sense to sync the latest user properties for historical events.
+Because of this, `$skip_user_properties_sync` is set to `true` by default.
+If you want to include user properties with your events, you must set it to `false` in the converter.

+For more information about `$skip_user_properties_sync`, see [the Data Backfill Guide](../analytics/data-backfill-guide.md#skip-user-properties-sync)

 ## convertToAmplitudeFunc